March 3, 2022

 March is here and it means one thing: Easter is coming!
 Time to fill those Easter baskets with gourmet chocolate bunnies and organic chocolate carrots!
 It’s always fun to build excitement for the upcoming holiday with a project the entire family can enjoy.
 Pinterest is filled with all sorts of fun ideas, like art with paint-filled eggs, edible playdough made from peeps, or even dyeing Easter eggs with shaving cream.
 But, have you ever tried to decorate Easter eggs with a three-year old?
 Even if you manage to not make a complete mess, you end up with a huge pile of artificially colored eggs that don’t get eaten.
 This year, why not pick an activity that everyone will enjoy — make edible coconut Easter egg nests.

 Easter is one of those difficult holidays to remember because it doesn’t fall on the same date each year.
 There are some years that Easter is in March and other years it can be as late as the end of April.
 Easter is on the first Sunday after the Paschal full moon (first full moon occurring on or after the spring equinox).
-So, gather the family, stock up on fresh, organic chocolate eggs, and let’s get to it!
+So, gather the family, stock up on fresh, organic chocolate eggs, and let's get to it!